SonfiveTV/PokermonPlus/README.md

 # **Sonfive's Pokermon+**
-This is an add-on mod for Pokermon - an add-on mod for Balatro.
-Thanks to marcavis, Kek, and MyDude for contributing
+This is an add-on mod for InertSteak's Pokermon mod.
+This mod aims to implement features that I personally believe could be a part of the Pokermon mod.
+I try to not make things overpowered and aim to keep things balanced whilst still being a lot of fun!